doug-wade/generator-sub/README.md

 ## Contributing

-Please make sure it passes eslint.
+Please make sure it passes static analysis and the unit tests

-    eslint .

-There are also tests, but they do not pass `¯\_(ツ)_/¯`.

     npm test

-Send me a pull request!
-You can put your name in the credits here if you're into that sort of thing.

-## TODO

-1. Make the tests pass
-1. zsh/bash completions
+And make sure to discuss new features in an issue before you send a pull request.

 ## License